widgetbot-io/documentation/embed/crate/tutorial.md

 ## Getting Started

-To get started with Crate, add the following basic code to your website.
-This goes in your site's HTML source at the end of your website's `head`, right before the closing `</head>` tag.
-This might be in your theme or layout's code.
+**To get started with Crate, send `??crate` in your server.** You should run it in the channel you want to show as default on your website.
+(Note that users can switch between the public channels in the sidebar).
+WidgetBot should send code that looks like this:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@widgetbot/crate@3" async defer>